about the author

 Professional Background

-• NRA Certified Pistol and CCW Instructor
+• NRA Certified Pistol and CCW Instructor; NRA Certified Range Safety Officer

 • Murder trial witness experience